-As of October 17, 2018 consumers are able to purchase cannabis online only through the Ontario Cannabis Store.
-Store-front retail sales will not be permitted until, at the earliest, April 1, 2019.
+As of October 17, 2018 Ontario citizens 19 years and older are able to purchase cannabis online only through the Ontario Cannabis Store.
+Store-front retail sales began on April 1, 2019.
 Meanwhile, there is no change to the legislation pertaining to medical use of cannabis.

 What’s been done?